chrisvince/react-packages/packages/styled-variant/README.md

-# @sb-m/styled-variant
+# styled-variant

 ## Overview
-`@sb-m/styled-variant` provides a way to easily manage variants using styled-components.
+`styled-variant` provides a way to easily manage variants using styled-components.
 You can set pre-defined variant styles, and then easily use them in styled components by setting a pre-defined prop.

 ## Installation
-`npm install @sb-m/styled-variant`
+`npm install styled-variant`

 ## Usage
 ### Step 1